Ask any longtime keeper of chickens and they will tell you: when the sun starts to get low in the sky, the flock heads home to roost.

 Furthermore, seeing other, known chickens going one way will prompt them to follow by way of flocking instinct.

-Chickens also, seemingly, hate to be left out of anything that their person is involved in, and may come down from a tree to be included.
+Chickens also, seemingly, dislike to be left out of anything that their person is involved in, and may come down from a tree to be included.

 Of course, this method only works if you actually put the chickens away in the coop and don’t just dangle them in front of your wayward charges and then let them go again.